Myrtle Beach rollercoaster left man paralyzed, lawsuit claims

 The man’s wife filed a personal injury lawsuit on Thursday against the iconic Ocean Boulevard amusement park, suing on grounds of negligence and ultra-hazardous activity.

-The incident happened in July 2021, when the North Carolina couple visited the park and took a ride on the 2,4000-foot coaster that hits speeds of up to 75 mph.
+The incident happened in July 2021, when the North Carolina couple visited the park and rode on the 2,4000-foot coaster that hits speeds up to 75 mph.

 At some point, the man sustained a spinal cord injury that resulted in quadriplegia.